Summer Flock Care

 There are many diseases that can affect sheep and lambs and there are several vaccines which can be used to protect your flock – it is a good idea to discuss these with your vet.
 One such vaccine is Heptavac P + and this covers a wide spectrum of diseases.
 After the initial two injections, a month to six weeks apart, only an annual booster is required which is usually given four weeks before a ewe lambs, so that the protection will be passed, temporarily, on to her lambs.

-This receives more than its fair share of publicity, it is very nasty.
-The bottom line is quite simple with this disease.
-One year’s infection will cost more that 20 years vaccination.
-It is a no brainer as you have absolutely no control over the likelihood of getting this disease.
+This receives more than its fair share of publicity, it is very nasty however, there has not been an outbreak in this country since 2007.
+If it does reappear then it needs to be taken seriously – it is a notifiable disease.
+The bottom line is quite simple – one year’s infection will cost more than 20 years’ vaccination.
+It is a no brainer as you have absolutely no control over the likelihood of getting this disease as it is carried by midges.
 It is down to the level of infection in the country and the weather, the number of sheep and stocking density play little if any part when calculating the risk to your flock.
 Many experts claim the Blue Tongue vaccine is a victim of its own success and it will take a major breakdown in this country before many shepherds take the disease seriously.
 The question is do you want to on the loosing side when the midges attack your sheep.

 The Society is developing a network of Flock Advisors; it is worth getting in touch with the secretary to find your nearest one.
 This will be a good place to start seeking advice and you could also join the web based Society Forum were you can ask the members any question about your sheep.
 Try it.
 It costs nothing to ask.